Venezuela men's national goalball team: 2015 Toronto

 The team competed at the 2015 Parapan American Games from 8 August 2015 to 15 August 2015, at the Mississauga Sports Centre, Toronto, Ontario, Canada.
-There were six men's teams: Argentina, Brazil, Canada, Puerto Rico, USA, Venezuela.
+There were six men's teams: Argentina, Brazil, Canada, Puerto Rico, the United States, and Venezuela.

 The team did not place in the first four spots.

 2017 São Paulo

 The team competed at the 2017 IBSA Goalball Americas Championships from Wednesday 29 November 2017 to Sunday 3 December 2017, at São Paulo, Brazil.
-There were eight men's teams: Argentina, Brazil, Canada, Costa Rica, Mexico, Peru, USA, and Venezuela (Costa Rica were disqualified for not having the minimum number of athletes to start a game).
+There were eight men's teams: Argentina, Brazil, Canada, Costa Rica, Mexico, Peru, the United States, and Venezuela (Costa Rica were disqualified for not having the minimum number of athletes to start a game).

 Venezuela placed second-last, ahead of Peru.

 2019 Lima

 The team competed at the 2019 Parapan American Games from 23 August 2019 to 1 September 2019, at the Miguel Grau Coliseum, Lima, Peru.
 This championships was a qualifier for the 2020 Paralympic Games.
-There were eight men's teams: Argentina, Brazil, Canada, Guatemala, Mexico, Peru, USA, Venezuela.
-Athletes were Juan Cegarra, Fernando Ferrer, Carlos Linarez, Christhian Lopez, Jhonathan Rivas, and Wilmer Zambrano.
+There were eight men's teams: Argentina, Brazil, Canada, Guatemala, Mexico, Peru, the United States, and Venezuela.
+The athletes were Juan Cegarra, Fernando Ferrer, Carlos Linarez, Christhian Lopez, Jhonathan Rivas, and Wilmer Zambrano.

 The team took fourth place, losing to Canada, 11:13.

 2022 São Paulo

 Due to the ongoing COVID-19 pandemic, the IBSA America championship moved from 6 to 13 November 2021, to 18 to 22 February 2022.
 The event is being held at the Centro de Treinamento Paralímpico (Paralympic Training Center) in São Paulo.
 This championships is a qualifier for the 2022 World Championships.

-There are thirteen men's teams: Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Mexico, Nicaragua, Peru, Puerto Rico, USA, Venezuela.
+There are thirteen men's teams: Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Mexico, Nicaragua, Peru, Puerto Rico, the United States, and Venezuela.